yoshiyoshyosh/flacconv/README.md

               if set to 'ALL', all keys are removed
  -p           remove embedded picture in output files -j <THREADS> use the specified amount of threads for parallel processing
-              if omitted, CPU core count will be used"
+              if omitted, CPU core count will be used
 ```

 ## examples